- What is a Dog Run?

 Fake grass for dogs has the springy feeling and beautiful, natural look of grass, but it isn’t susceptible to ruts or brown patches like a regular lawn.

-Artificial turf is low-maintenance and doesn’t require any of the expensive lawn care equipment that natural grass does; just spray it down once a week, and you’re good to go.
+Artificial turf dog run cleaning & maintenance doesn’t require any of the expensive lawn care equipment that natural grass does; just spray it down once a week, and you’re good to go.

 It’s durable enough to withstand the wear and tear from running, playing dogs (just fluff it with a rake occasionally to prevent matting).

-And most importantly, it’s safe for pets AND kids.
+And most importantly, contrary to popular artificial grass misconceptions, it’s safe for pets AND kids.

-Two of our favorite turf products for use in a dog run are Aberdeen 84 and Coventry 94.
+Two of our best artificial grass products for use in a dog run are Aberdeen 84 and Dog’s Choice.

-Aberdeen 84 is equipped with our proprietary “DUDAL FLOW” drainage technology.
+Aberdeen 84 is equipped with our proprietary DUAL FLOW drainage technology.
 An 84-ounce beautiful, lush, and soft natural grass replacement that’s 1.125″ tall featuring delustered and UV stabilized Summer Blend grass blades with Green and Tan thatch that combine to create the perfect artificial grass solution at an affordable price point.

-Both have a short pile height, which allows for easy cleanup; solid pet waste stays on the top of the short turf.
+Both turf products have a short pile height, which allows for easy cleanup; solid pet waste stays on the top of the short turf.

 These two varieties of pet turf also have top-rated, antimicrobial, fully permeable, and hole-punched backings that allow dog urine and water to drain through easily at a rate of over 2,000 inches per hour.

-Like concrete, gravel, or stone, pet turf can heat up in the Texas summer.
+Like concrete, gravel, or stone, a problem with artificial grass is that it can heat up in the Texas summer.